Dead Disco: Releases

 For both "The Treatment" and "Automatic", Dead Disco teamed up with producer James Ford.
 "Automatic" was the final single to be released by label Fierce Panda.
-"You're Out" was produced by Greg Kurstin of The Bird and the Bee, who has also worked with Kylie Minogue, Gwen Stefani, Peaches and Sophie Ellis-Bextor.
+"You're Out" was produced by Greg Kurstin of the Bird and the Bee.

 "City Place" was also included on the 2006 Dance to the Radio compilation What We All Want.

 Split

 A Myspace post in December 2008 confirmed that the group had come to an end, and that the members were working on new projects: Hesketh as Little Boots; and Catherwood and France as Video Villain.
 Catherwood and France also founded clothing brand Art Disco which started originally whilst on tour with Dead Disco due to the high demand they had for their self designed merchandise.